 Professors Cronin and Olness during the May 2004 Dedman College celebration.
-On Monday, May 3rd 2004 of the same week, the department hosted Professor Frank Wilczek (MIT) who spoke the recent on discovery of the Pentaguark.
-Six months later. in November, Wilczek received the 2004 Nobel prize for his work on uncovering the nature of the strong force that binds the nuclei
+On Monday, May 3rd 2004 of the same week, the department hosted Professor Frank Wilczek (MIT) who spoke recent on the discovery of the Pentaquark.
+Six months later. in November, Wilczek received the 2004 Nobel prize for his work on uncovering the nature of the strong force that binds the nuclei.